doritoes/Macmini-Labs/A1347/README.md

 - Learn more at https://everymac.com/systems/apple/mac_mini/mac-mini-aluminum-unibody-faq/
 - https://everymac.com/ultimate-mac-lookup/?search_keywords=A1347

-Pros:
-- the power supply and hard drive are internal and hard to remove, so we see less "stripped" devices on eBay
-- compile list here

-Cons:
-- compile list here
-- no recent and supported Mac os versions run on the oldest models
-- difficult to re-image the OS (certificate expiration issues)

 # About the unit
 In the Lab we will be using mid-2010 units with the 2.4GHz processor.
 Later versions of the A1347 can run later versions of MacOS and might have different ports or features.